Retro-Devils/Mugen-Pi-4/README.md

 - Make sure to change all the mugens you add controls in and mugen.cfg file or in game.

+-If your exe name is not mugen.exe .
+Qjoyoad will not load mugen layout to map your. ontroller to keyboard buttons.

 # Why didn't this work on my/pre-made retropie?

-- If using Supreme use thier installer not this one .
+- If using Supremes image use thier installer not this one .

 - If you have wine,box86, and mesa installed remove them then try again.

 - Wine doesn't function correctly in a  64 bit os atm.

+- You have to RetroPie installed for this to work .

 - Feel free to contact us or put in a error/pull request .